Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 #### 4. In the ```network_server``` section
 Y
 ou may set your LoRaWAN NetID (if you have one).
 The net_id parameter may be set to “000000” or “000001” for experimental network.
-But such a network won’t allow passive roaming:
+But one need a NetID to do passive roaming:
 ```sh
 [network_server]
 .